zlogdanbr/mycpp/readme.md

 ## Description:

-This repo contais large header file with the useful code I wrote or found on books, the internet, or forums.
+This repo contanis a large header file with the useful code I wrote or found on books, the internet, or forums.
 ( The sources are always mentioned when applicable ).
 It is a large header file with a few namespaces.
 It contains useful code for search, debug, file, buffer handling, etc.